From Pathetic Life #1

 And now, all those moments will be lost in time, like tears in rain, as Roy Batty explained long after they'd left.

-It's shuttered and locked tonight, and I'll miss the place.
+Now it's shuttered and locked.
 Dim that lone light bulb one last time, sweep up the spilled popcorn and hypodermics, and draw the curtains that aren't there.

 Strand calendar image by Isabella Acuña,